-Your Programme Director will be responsible for electing Course Reps, which will be done in term 1 of the 2019/202 academic year.
+Your Course Leader will be responsible for electing Course Reps, which will be done in term 1 of the 2020/2021 academic year.

 Training is delivered by the Students' Union.
 Training sessions will be delivered from the dates below both face to face, and available by appointment.

-You will be invited to represent students on particular meetings.
+You will be invited to represent students at particular meetings.